Tikomatura/AMaster/README.md

-# Navidrome Discord Bot
+# Selfhosted Discord Music Downloader Bot

-A lightweight, containerized Discord bot that allows whitelisted users to submit music links or audio files via DM.
-The bot downloads audio to a shared `/music` volume, making it compatible with [Navidrome](https://www.navidrome.org/) or any Subsonic-compatible music server.
+A lightweight, containerized Discord bot that allows whitelisted users to submit music links or upload audio files via Discord.
+It downloads and stores audio in a shared volume, making it usable with any media server such as [Navidrome](https://www.navidrome.org/), Jellyfin, or Plex — or just as a personal collection.

 ---

 ## 🎯 Features

 - `/upload <link>` — download audio from YouTube, Spotify, SoundCloud, etc.
-- `/upload_list` — list recent uploads with metadata (user, title, size, duration)
+- `/upload list` — list recent uploads with metadata (user, title, size, duration)
 - `/whitelist add/remove <@user or user_id>` — only the bot owner can manage access
 - `/whitelist list` — see all currently whitelisted user IDs
-- Downloads are saved in the `/music` directory for Navidrome access
+- Downloads are saved in a configurable `/music` directory
 - Whitelist and upload history are stored using a local SQLite database

 ---